gneu77/rx-signals/README.md

 Yes, I published the first initial release and there is still no documentation

 But there will be in the near future...

+(At leat the store API meanwhile has some doc strings)